-Hence, I offer a feasible vision of what a zoodemocratic political and legal system could look like in the context of capitalism and nation-state-based liberalism.
+Hence, I offer a feasible vision of what a zoodemocratic political and legal system could look like in the context of capitalism and nation-state based liberalism.
 This is not to say that I endorse the precepts of our current system.
 However, considering the effects of climate change, the oppression experienced by human and nonhuman animals, and the failure of traditional animal rights theory in imagining feasible futures that affirm a radically different system, it seems necessary to provide imaginaries that can be implemented now.
-Having said that, this article is situated in opposition to colonialism (Fanon; Said; Spivak), racism (Crenshaw; Kim; Ko and Ko), and ableism (Taylor; Kittay), and seeks to open our imagination towards a future in which different ways of experiencing one's gender, body, and life are celebrated (Butler; Taylor).
-My intention is to draw the contours of a political and legal system 'that no longer rotate[s] around the human' (Calarco 'Thinking Through Animals' 65), that is, a system that does not assume humans' right to dominate and decide over animals' lives (jones; Wadiwel 'The War Against Animals').
-The zoodemocracy I envisage here is further structured by the ecofeminist insight that human and nonhuman animals' individualities emerge through, and are constituted by, entanglements and relationships of affective dependency (Gruen 'Just Say No' 20-21).
+Having said that, this article is situated in opposition to colonialism (Fanon 1961/2001; Said 1978/2019; Spivak, 1988), racism (Crenshaw 1989; Kim 2015; Ko and Ko 2017), and ableism (Taylor 2017; Kittay 2019), and seeks to open our imagination towards a future in which different ways of experiencing one's gender, body, and life are celebrated (Butler 1990; Taylor 2017).
+My intention is to draw the contours of a political and legal system "that no longer rotate[s] around the human" (Calarco 2015, 65), that is, a system that does not assume humans' right to dominate and decide over animals' lives (jones 2014; Wadiwel 2015).
+The zoodemocracy I envisage here is further structured by the ecofeminist insight that human and nonhuman animals' individualities emerge through, and are constituted by, entanglements and relationships of affective dependency (Gruen 2019, 20-21).

-Before continuing I would like to address an important concern that a reviewer raised.
-This is the question of whether this article is contradictory because it draws on transformative ideas that are inconsistent with capitalism and liberalism.
-First, the feminist notion of entanglement I take from Lori Gruen's work could be considered antithetical to liberalism.
+Before continuing I would like to address an important concern that reviewer two raised.
+The reviewer suggested that this article is contradictory because it draws on transformative ideas that are inconsistent with capitalism and liberalism.
+First, the feminist notion of entanglement I take from Lori Gruen's work is, the reviewer contended, antithetical to liberalism.
 Second, Dinesh Wadiwel's deconstruction of capitalism demonstrates that criticising the commodification and exploitation of animals is not consistent with capitalism.
-So it could be argued that one cannot draw on the abovementioned theory and simultaneously operate within a liberal and capitalist framework - even if the intention is to imagine the legal, political, and structural preconditions that could enable coanimals to move beyond such frameworks.
-While I agree with this reading of Wadiwel and Gruen's work, I disagree with the idea that one has to choose between working within liberal and capitalist premises for strategic reasons, or drawing on the abovementioned literature.
+This led reviewer two to argue that one cannot draw on the abovementioned theory and simultaneously operate within a liberal and capitalist framework - even if the intention is to imagine the legal, political, and structural preconditions that could enable coanimals to move beyond such frameworks.
+While I agree with reviewer's two reading of Wadiwel and Gruen's work, I disagree with the idea that one has to choose between working within liberal and capitalist premises for strategic reasons, or drawing on the abovementioned literature.